Prothom Alo: Recognition

 Prothom Alo has been carrying on a campaign against acid violence, drugs, HIV/AIDS, and religious terrorism.
-For his contribution to this fight, the Philippines-based Ramon Magsaysay Award Foundation has described editor Matiur Rahman as 'the guiding force in the positive changes in society and culture' and in 2005 honored him with a Magsaysay Award, which is considered to be the 'Nobel Prize of Asia'.
+For its contribution to this fight, the Philippines-based Ramon Magsaysay Award Foundation has described editor Matiur Rahman as 'the guiding force in the positive changes in society and culture' and in 2005 honored him with a Magsaysay Award, which is considered to be the 'Nobel Prize of Asia'.
 Rahman donated the prize money in equal proportion to the three funds that the Prothom Alo Trust has set up to help and support acid-burnt women, anti-drug campaigns, and persecuted journalists.
 They won the 'Best in South Asia' award at the INMA Global Media Awards 2025 by the International News Media Association (INMA), the largest global platform of media organizations.
+In 2026, Prothom Alo won a gold award in the “Best Marketing Campaign for a News Brand” category at the WAN-IFRA Digital Media Awards South Asia for its campaign “HHH: Heads Held High”, and also received a silver award for Best Use of Video.

 Sister concerns

 Prothom Alo, which belongs to Mediastar Ltd., has the following sister concerns: